Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-There are times when I visit a location and start thinking about a photo, and then put the camera down without taking a shot.
-That's because the scene is a disunited hot mess that won't interest anyone.
+Sometimes I visit a location and start thinking about a photo, and then put the camera down without taking a shot.
+That’s because the scene is a disunited hot mess that won’t interest anyone.
 When that happens, I have a few choices.
 Sometimes I narrow my field of view to find something with a bit of harmony and unity.
 Either that, or I pull out a subject that belongs in this ugly environment and see it works.

 The important thing is to test.
 You can take any photo you want, but think hard about the ones you show if the photo lacks unity throughout.

 A simple way to think of Symmetry in balance is to have your photo dead center – even on all sides.
-I know, you're told to follow the Rule of Thirds, but that's a rule to break on occasion.
+I know, you’re told to follow the Rule of Thirds, but that’s a rule to break occasionally.
 Symmetrical subjects often carry a sense of power along with their innate sense of balance.